570091d/570091d/README.md

 - hello, I’m a problem solver
 - I’m currently learning how to create, manage, and automate resources in the cloud
-- I’m looking to collaborate on DevOps/FinOps tools for deploying and tracking resources in the cloud
 - python is my friend
 - you can reach me at whistlepunk@gmail.com